IvMatic/IvMatic/README.md

 I’m extending my MSc thesis on the geometry of transformer hidden states during correct and incorrect mathematical responses.

-Using Phi-2 and GSM8K, I investigate how estimated intrinsic dimension differs between correct and incorrect attempts, and whether those differences persist under specific controls.
+Using Phi-2 and GSM8K, I investigate differences in estimated intrinsic dimension, the assumptions behind those measurements, and the predictive information available in prefix representations.

 My work includes: